Unleash/unleash-client-php/doc/events.md

   Event object: Unleash\Client\Event\FeatureToggleDisabledEvent
 - `\Unleash\Client\Event\UnleashEvents::FEATURE_TOGGLE_MISSING_STRATEGY_HANDLER` - when there is no suitable strategy handler implemented for any of the feature's strategies.
 Event object: `Unleash\Client\Event\FeatureToggleMissingStrategyHandlerEvent`
-- `\Unleash\Client\Event\UnleashEvents::FEATURE_VARIANT_BEFORE_FALLBACK_RETURNED` - triggered before the fallback variant
-  would be returned in the `getVariant()` call.
-Event object: `Unleash\Client\Event\FeatureVariantBeforeFallbackReturnedEvent`

 ## FEATURE_TOGGLE_NOT_FOUND event

-You can set a feature that will be evaluated further or set a default value that will be returned.

 Example: